Publishing and ethics

 Authorship: authorship of publications should be limited to those who have made a genuine and substantial contribution to the paper’s concept, design, writing or interpretation.
 All those who made a significant contribution to the study should be listed as co-authors.
 The Principal Investigator or first listed author should ensure that all eligible co-authors are included in the manuscript and make sure that the final version of the study accepted for publication is made available to all co-authors.

 Major errors in the published paper: Major errors or inaccuracies can be corrected before and after publication of the manuscript.
 If the author discovers a substantial error in a published or submitted paper, he/she is obliged to report this fact to the Editors.
-The Editor-in-Chief will then allow the correction of the error or the publication of a correction.
+The Editor-in-Chief will then take proper measures to handle the form of correction.
+The journal, depending on the outcome of the investigation, may publish a correction, an expression of concern or a retraction.